*Sofie and Claire are wearing KIVARI

 *Kimberley is wearing KIVARI

-1. Place your planters in a bright and sunny location
+1. Place your planters in a sunny location

 Although both cacti and olive trees are low maintenance plants, they are accustomed to hot, dry climates and thrive when they are out in the sunshine.